By Karen A. Soukiasian

 Some will not be interested in eating when grieving.
 Do not bring the food to them.
-Keep it where it is usually placed.
-Encourage, but don’t force them to eat.
+Keep it in its usual spot.
+Encourage, but don’t force your dog to eat.
 You may try to entice them with a little something special in it.
 Usually, when they get hungry enough, they will eat.
 It may be when no one is there, but you’ll notice the food is gone.

-More important than eating, is staying hydrated.
+More important than eating is staying hydrated.
 Place a bowl of water where they have retreated.
-Place it far enough away, that they have to make an attempt to reach it.
+Place it far enough away that they have to attempt to reach it.

 Do not tolerate inappropriate behavior.
 Calmly and patiently make the necessary corrections.
-Transferring your anger onto them will only heighten the tension.
+Transferring your anger onto your dog will only heighten the tension.
 Any attention from you should be as positive as possible under these circumstances.
-Attention may be just what they are looking for.
-You do not want to alienate them, but you also have to let them know inappropriate behavior will not be tolerated.
+Attention may be just what they seek.
+You do not want to alienate them, but you also have to let them know you won’t tolerate inappropriate behavior.

 A sad dog is a sad sight.
-Canine depression is displayed in a number of ways, most commonly lack of appetite and lack of interest in anything.
+Canine depression is displayed in several ways; most commonly lack appetite and lack of interest in anything.
 Helping your pet get through this stage of grief may also be therapeutic for you too.
 What do you do?

 They need you.
 After a reasonable time to grieve, include your dog in more of your activities.
 Take them with you to work if possible.
 Take them with you to social activities with friends and their dogs or invite them over to your place.

-Take them to a doggie daycare for one or two days a week.
-New people, new dogs and new environment may be just what they need to get over the hump.
+Take them to doggie daycare for one or two days a week.
+New people, new dogs, and new environments may be just what they need to get over the hump.

 If your dog enjoys car rides, go cruising.
 Hop in the car and go for a ride to no-where.
-If there is a beach or park along the way, stop, get out and let them sniff around.
+If there is a beach or park along the way, stop, get out, and let them sniff around.
 It’s the little pleasures that will slowly bring them back.
-It is also a wonderful opportunity for them to now create a new bond with you.
+It is also an excellent opportunity for them to now create a new bond with you.

-Just as you would not want someone to pick a mate for you, neither does you dog.
-Let them pick their new pack mate.
+Just as you would not want someone to pick a mate for you, neither does your dog.
+Let them choose their new packmate.
 It will make introducing a new dog into the house much easier if the two get along right from the get-go.
-It’s amazing how nearly all dogs will perk up; when they have a companion they can relate to canine-to-canine.
-It’s essential that they personally pick their new BFF.
+It’s amazing how nearly all dogs will perk up; when they have a companion, they can relate to canine-to-canine.
+It’s essential that they pick their new BFF.

-In time, unless so severely disheartened it becomes a serious health problem, most dogs will gradually accept the changes in their life.
+In time, unless so severely disheartened, it becomes a severe health problem, most dogs will gradually accept the changes in their life.

-If your dog continues to display signs of serious depression after 4-6 months, consult your veterinarian.
+If your dog continues to display signs of severe depression after 4-6 months, consult your veterinarian.

 By this time, their relationship with you has hopefully evolved into a positive one.
 They have new routines and schedules.
-They have positive associations of new experiences you have shared together.
+They have positive associations of new experiences you have shared.
 They will look forward to more.
-Plus, if you have added a new canine companion, they will keep each other so occupied and active your dog’s personality will return to that before they experienced their loss.
+Plus, if you have added a new canine companion, they will keep each other so occupied, and active your dog’s personality will return to that before they experienced their loss.

-Bottom line: Allow your dog a reasonable amount of time to grieve.
-As their primary caretaker it is your duty to continue to offer new and exciting prospects of fun, adventures, training, socializing and bonding to put the zest back into their life.
+Allow your dog a reasonable amount of time to grieve.
+As their primary caretaker, you must continue to offer new and exciting prospects of fun, adventures, training, socializing, and bonding to put the zest back into their life.
 We have our dogs for such a short time.
-We want them be as happy as possible.
+We want them to be as happy as possible.

 Follow Karen A. Soukiasian on Facebook